 However, some people still prepare for their games better than others so it is not a trivial thing and it does require some sort of imagination, skills, and a bit of luck.

-In this article, we’ll shed some light on what some valuable things to do in order to prepare for your next game are.
+In this article, we’ll shed some light on some valuable things to do.
+So, we will do our best to prepare you for the next game.
 Needless to say that this is just a guideline and every chess guru has their own method of doing things.
 Nevertheless, the following approach has worked for many players.

 Evaluate his knowledge and his skills in the resulting positions of that specific line.
-Weigh your chances in that battleground; if you feel like you have nothing to fear and your opponent plays always the same then this is where you need to go.
-It is probably a wise idea to be the first to deviate and try to put your adversary out of his book.
+Weigh your chances in that battleground.
+If this is the case.
+You feel like you have nothing to fear and your opponent plays always the same.
+Then, this is where you need to go.
+It is probably a wise idea to be the first to deviate.
+Also, you should be the first to try to put your adversary out of his book.

 Quite a large number of players do not do this at all.
 Step 1 is their standard method and they don’t go any deeper than that.
 However, it is extremely useful to see if your opponent plays the same opening that you are intending to play against him.

 Because it is a way to meter his knowledge and performance in that kind of position with either color.
 If your opponent plays the Grunfeld and also likes to play against the Grunfeld, it is probably because he feels comfortable in the middle game positions arising from the opening and knows the plans and finesses.

 Step 3: If your opponent is the type of player who always plays the same, look for holes in his opening choices.

 If there aren’t any, try and find where you can present him with an old almost forgotten line that he might need to remember.

 People who these days always play the same have the benefit of knowing a lot about their openings, but the main drawback is that anyone can prepare easily against them and get what they want out of the opening.